Guarding Your Privacy

 Identity theft is usually more complex than an ordinary case of credit card fraud.
 Armed with just one or two pieces of identifying information, such as your birth date or address, a thief can assume your financial identity, access your existing accounts, and obtain a wide range of services and benefits in your name.

 Interviews with victims of identity theft and experts have revealed a wide range of thief profiles.
-Identity thieves may be friends, relatives, co-workers, employees at companies or organizations with personal information about you in their databases, and, worst of all, total strangers who gain access to your personal information through any number of means.
+Identity thieves may be friends, relatives, co-workers, employees at companies or organizations with personal information about you in their databases, and, worst of all, total strangers.

 Victims of Identity Theft